-The Municipality mayoral Imbizo's meetings were conducted in both physically and virtual due to COVID-19 regulations that were still in place.
-The Municipality conducted 4 Mayoral Imbizo's of which 3 were conducted on a virtual Platforms e.g. live radio broadcast, use of social media network and one physical Malamulele boxing gym.
+The Municipality Mayoral Imbizo's meetings were conducted both physically and virtually due to COVID-19 regulations which were still in place.
+The Municipality conducted 4 Mayoral Imbizos.
+3 of which were conducted on virtual Platforms e.g., live radio broadcast, social media networks and one physical at Malamulele boxing gym.